 - South x South London

 How did technologically minded football fans all over the world follow the Fifa World Cup, using all sorts of different media technologies, from radios to mobile phones?
 In our research project ‘Sports Live!
 Mediated Liveness of Global Sports Events’ we conducted ethnographic research in 11 countries: the UK, India, South Africa, Japan, Kenya, China, Tanzania, Nigeria, Brazil, US and Germany.
 This BBC (FM&T, Sport and Global News) funded research project is applied and straightforward: the result is a global ethnography of mediated sports consumption that explores liveness as a patchwork of practices, looking at their rhythms and their support through various technologies and social media.
 We worked with a team of 21 ethnographers.
-Principal investigators were Goetz Bachmann and Scott Lash, Hiroki Ogasawara is an advisor.
-Please contact Goetz Bachmann for more information.
+Principal investigators were Goetz Bachmann and Scott Lash; Hiroki Ogasawara was an advisor.

 - Creativity Beyond Borders (2008-2010)

 Professor Hutnyk was awarded an AHRC Beyond Text Research Network Grant to bring together researchers in India, the UK, Germany, Denmark and Sweden around the theme of Creativity Beyond Borders.